Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/adaptive-bed-mesh.md

 ## Configuration
 <hr>

-All settings for Adaptive Bed Meshing are configured by Helper Script, you just need to make sure that `Exclude Objects` setting is enabled in your slicer.
+All settings for Adaptive Bed Mesh are configured by Helper Script, you just need to make sure that `Exclude Objects` setting is enabled in your slicer.

   - **OrcaSlicer**: In `Others` tab, check `Exclude objets` setting
   - **Creality Print**: Under `Parameter Config`, check `Exclude Objects` setting in `Experimental` tab